Last Updated July 9, 2020

 Tranquility Beach Resort is part of the Curio Collection by Hilton.
-They offer fully-serviced one and two bedroom condominium suites, as well as studio suites and one, two, and three bedroom villas.
+They offer fully-serviced one and two-bedroom condominium suites, as well as studio suites and one, two, and three-bedroom villas.

 Amenities and services include a spa, wellness center, gym, restaurant, swimming pool, gift shop, and more.

-While this will give you unrestricted claim to the entire property, you will not have exclusive claim to any single part of the resort.
+While this will give you unrestricted claim to the entire property, you will not have an exclusive claim to any single part of the resort.

 By investing in CBI real estate, they could make a small profit over the next five years while getting what is essentially a free second passport out of the deal.